christopherkang/QUASAR-Summer19/README.md

 ### YAML

 Sample YAML files from Microsoft / NWChem.
+Params should point here.

 ## Notes on Format